matbesancon/hugo-site/content/post/2020-03-26-confined-phd.markdown

 is your friend there.
 With this setting, being distracted is okay, when you suddenly find yourself on non-work related things, just stop the work timer, take your break, and restart it when you are ready to restart.
-My breaks varying between 5 and 30 minutes, either texting friends, reading non-work news articles, scrolling or playing mines:
+My breaks vary between 5 and 30 minutes, either texting friends, reading non-work news articles, scrolling or playing mines:
 {{< tweet 1243125633800114177 >}}